skasproject/skas/docsite/docs/installation.md

 ### Manual configuration

-Depending of your installation, the directory mentioned below may differs.
+Depending of your installation, the directory mentioned below may differs (For information, the clusters used for test and documentation are built with [kubespray](https://github.com/kubernetes-sigs/kubespray))

 Also, this procedure assume the API Server is managed by the Kubelet, as a static Pod.
 If your API Server is managed by another system (i.e. systemd), you should adapt accordingly.